TommyJackson85/techfix_overlap/README-TESTING.md

 - If logged in,
     - but login and register links/buttons are available on an already loaded page
-        - clicking the login and register buttons will redirect me to the profile page, telling me to logout first.
+        - clicking the login and register buttons will redirect me to the index page, telling me to logout first.
+    - but the current page I am on is from another account (not associated with current login session),
+        - I receive a "CSRF verification failed.
+Request aborted" error from attempting to post from edit / new post forms, comment, feature donations, login, registration forms.
+        - clicking back, brings me to page I was supposed to be redirected to.

 - If logged out,
     - but profile links/buttons are available on an already loaded page
         - clicking the profile button will redirect me to the login page, telling me to login first.